User37som/libbitcoin/bx-stealth-address-encode.md

 > Obelisk does not yet support discovery of multiple signature stealth transactions.

 > By default signature by all spend keys is required to spend payments to the address.
+The warning message is written to STDERR although the command returns success.

 ### Example 4
-scan key and additional spend key, one of two signatures required
+--signatures 1, one of two signatures required
 ```sh
 $ bx stealth-address-encode -s 1 031bab84e687e36514eeaf5a017c30d32c1f59dd4ea6629da7970ca374513dd006 031bab84e687e36514eeaf5a017c30d32c1f59dd4ea6629da7970ca374513dd006  024c6988f8e64242a1b8f33513f5f27b9e135ad0a11433fc590816ff92a353a969
 ```